lineality/invert_colors_minimal_firefox_addon/README.md

     code: `document.body.style.filter === "invert(100%)" ? document.body.style.filter = "" : document.body.style.filter = "invert(100%)"`
 ```

 This requires the active tab permission: "permissions": ["activeTab"].
+This allows the color inversion to be toggled on or off, and not be
+permanently on for all tabs for all urls, and uses no popups.
 If the version you have tries to get more
 permissions, please stop and figure out what is going on.
 You can make your own clean version to use from the github code provided.